May. 7, 2026 · 5 min read

 What Are Context Biases?

 Context biases are predictable distortions in how language models weight and process information.
-They are not random errors.
-They are structural tendencies that emerge from how transformers are trained and how attention mechanisms work.
+They are structural tendencies, not random errors, emerging from how attention mechanisms are trained.

-Three are most consequential for practitioners: primacy bias, recency bias, and sycophancy.
+The three most consequential for practitioners are primacy bias, recency bias, and sycophancy.
 A fourth, anchoring, compounds all three.
-None of them are bugs in a particular product.
-They appear across models and persist even as model quality improves.
+None of them are bugs in a particular product, and they persist across models even as model quality improves.

 Primacy and Recency Bias